ronnapat2552/math_game/README.md

 Math Game
 ----------
-This is Math Game, you must answer as fast as possible, you can customize RNG number and operations.
+**Math Game** is a Command Line Interface game,
+the game will generate math questions for you to answer it.

-This repository contain both Official and Community
+This repository contain both Official and Community Folder
-- **Official Folder** contain Older Version and Some miscellaneous file
+- **Official Folder** contains Older Version and Some miscellaneous file
-- **Community Folder** comtain Source code of this Game, You can contribute to Source Code
+- **Community Folder** contains Source code of this Game, You can contribute or optimize to Source Code

 Link to Project Page : https://sites.google.com/view/tete-page/project/math-game